Karoline-S/holbertonschool-low_level_programming/0x15-file_io/README.md

 **Advanced Task**

-4. Write a function that sets teh value of a bit to 0 at a given index.
+4. Write a program that displays the information contained in the ELF header at the start of an ELF file.